lxsmnsyc/the-fighting-game/docs/cards/ability.md

 - Apply Poison every time AbilityCard is used.

-### With Protection
+### With Armor

-- Gain Protection every time AbilityCard is used.
+- Gain Armor every time AbilityCard is used.

 ### With Heal